ryandotfurrer/ryanfurrer-blog-v1/content/pages/blog/another-modern-css-reset.md

 }
 ```

 The above media query is something I consider a *must-have* for all projects.
-It respects users that prefer reduced motion when viewing websites, mobile apps, and operating systems - basically, any piece of software.
+This is because it respects users that prefer reduced motion when viewing websites, mobile apps, and operating systems - basically, any piece of software.

 Some people have reported experiencing bouts of motion sickness and vertigo when they see too much motion in software partially caused by [vestibular disorders](https://www.a11yproject.com/posts/understanding-vestibular-disorders/).